 Heirloom quality fruit with a more reliable plant.

 Great taste, like the pink heirloom tomatoes, with wider adaptability make Martha Washington easier to grow under varied growing conditions.
 Soft, melting texture will limit the shipping range.
 Globe-shaped pink fruit weigh from 8-16 oz.
 Indeterminate.
 Choose organic or nonorganic seeds.
 Avg.
-147,400 seeds/lb.
+9,350 seeds/oz.
 Packet: 15 seeds.